 placed on a JA-694PA Data Acquisition Unit (DAU) connected to the main unit using point-to-point serial communication.

 There are two types of Data Acquisition Units that the BSM-1700 transport monitor can make use of; the JA-694 DAU has four yellow expansion MULTI-parameter sockets while the JA-690 DAU has none.
-Note the JA-690 DAU or JA-694 DAU both do not have an IP address for networking need, the connection to the main unit is only by direct serial digital communication.
+It should surprise you the JA-690 DAU or JA-694 DAU both do not have an IP address for scalable and flexible networking, and the way to connect to the main unit is achieved via multiple digital serial communication.

 When a transport monitor is not required, the cheaper AY-663P Input Unit is being used instead and expanded with a AA-674P four-socket expansion box.
 In such a case, the JA-690 DAU without any expansion socket is the one utilized for use.